toksaitov/kernel-project/ubuntu-jammy/Readme.md

         cd '~/kernel-project/tasks'

-59. Adjust system call numbers that you have defined in the kernel.
+59. Adjust the system call numbers that you have defined in the kernel.
 Change values for constants `__NR_get_pids` and `__NR_get_task_info` in `tasks.c`.

         vim tasks.c